 Some of the best transcription software was developed and is offered by the experts at Audext.
 The app converts speech to text online using advanced AI technology and is extremely cost-effective while being about 200 times faster than manual transcription.

 The tool has plans with and without a subscription, as well as an Enterprise plan for businesses that can be customized to the company’s needs.
 The pricing is the most competitive on the market and by choosing a subscription that suits you you can lower the price of the translations down to $5 an hour which is unavailable anywhere else.

-A free trial of 30 minutes is also available with every plan, so you can try and convert mp3 to text free of charge.
+A free trial is also available with your plan, so you can try and convert mp3 to text free of charge.
 Other mainstream formats are also acceptable.

 Audext is safe, fast, functional, modest in pricing and supports everything you might require to convert video or audio to text online.
 You can start a free trial on the site or contact the staff to discuss individual plans.